-A darkly comic page-turner, My Sister, the Serial Killer by debut Nigerian author Oyinkan Braithwaite is one of the most talked-about novels of the year.
-This is a tale of two sisters – one an enabler, and the other in the middle of a killing spree – that subverts roman noir and sisterhood tropes.
+A darkly comic page-turner, My Sister, the Serial Killer by Nigerian author Oyinkan Braithwaite is one of the most talked-about novels of the year.
+It's a tale of two sisters – one an enabler, and the other in the middle of a killing spree – that subverts roman noir and sisterhood tropes.
 The New York Times calls it “a bombshell of a book – sharp, explosive, hilarious”.
-Oyinkan chats with Rebecca Harkins-Cross about her playful, punchy exploration of sexism and sibling rivalry.
+Oyinkan chats with Rebecca Harkins-Cross.

 Oyinkan Braithwaite (International)